akaritakai/JFPD/README.md

 # JFPD
-A dockerized flash policy daemon server.
+A dockerized flash policy daemon server written in Java.